afsc-assessments/ebswp_2023/doc/EBSpollock.md

 \begin{table}[ht]
 \centering
-\caption{Bycatch estimates (t) of other target species caught in the BSAI directed pollock fishery, 1997--`r thisyr` based on then NMFS Alaska Regional Office reports from observers (2020 data are preliminary).}
+\caption{Bycatch estimates (t) of other target species caught in the BSAI directed pollock fishery, 1997--2021 based on then NMFS Alaska Regional Office reports from observers (2020 data are preliminary).}
 \label{tab:fmpbycatch}
 \scalebox{0.85}{
 \begin{tabular}{rrrrrrrrrrr}